Magnushhoie/TCR-p-MHC/README.md

 # TCR-p-MHC
-Master thesis project.
-TCR-peptide-MHC binding predictor, using protein-protein interaction CNN in Pytorch and fast.ai.
-Thesis available in MagnusHoie_MasterThesis_Final.pdf.
+A T-cell receptor binding predictor, based on protein-protein interaction convolutional neural network by Hashemifar et al 2018.
+Input features are sequences of TCR, peptide and MHC cognate parts sourced from IEDB.org, and protein free energies extracted by FoldX.
+Protein structural models constructed using homology modelling in MODELLER, and is described in further detail in the thesis.
+CNN is coded in Pytorch and fast.ai deep learning library..

-Thesis title was "Deep learning using protein structural modeling for prediction of T-cell receptor and peptide MHC binding", June 2019, attended at Danish Technical University under supervisor Paolo Marcatili.
+Thesis title was ["Deep learning using protein structural modeling for prediction of T-cell receptor and peptide MHC binding"](https://github.com/Magnushhoie/TCR-p-MHC/blob/master/MagnusHoie_MasterThesis_Final.pdf), June 2019, attended at Danish Technical University under supervisor Paolo Marcatili.

 Project is based on previous work by Olsen TH:
 "Combining deep learning and structural modeling to predict T cell receptor specificity" - DTU Findit. https://findit.dtu.dk/en/catalog/2438676047